rliao123/BeatStream/README.md

-# Music Playlist Application
+# Music Streaming Application

-This is a music playlist application that allows users to upload songs, create playlists, and manage their music collection.
+This is a music streaming application that allows users to upload songs, create playlists, and manage their music collection.
 Users can also play songs from their collection, playlists, and specified albums or artists.

 ## Features